steveiliop56/wio-ducky/README.md

 </div>

 <div align="center">
   <h6>Warning!
-This is a fork of dbisu Wio Terminal-ducky so the code is not mine, it is just modified for the Wio terminal!</h6>
+This is a fork of dbisu pico-ducky so the code is not mine, it is just modified for the Wio terminal!</h6>
   <h6>Warning!
 Currently nothing works because I am working in the source duckyinpython to fucntion on the wio terminal so this repo is just for testing.</h6>
 </div>